MAS’ New Guidance on Data Governance and Management: How to Respond

 By Murali Krishnamurthy

-On May 29, 2024, the Monetary Authority of Singapore (MAS) issued new guidance on Data Governance and Management Practices for banks and financial institutions.
-This guidance stems from MAS’s inspections and aligns with the Basel Committee's principles for effective risk aggregation and reporting.
-It calls for stronger data governance frameworks to ensure robust data management controls, particularly in risk aggregation and reporting.
+On May 29, 2024, the Monetary Authority of Singapore (MAS) issued new guidance on data governance and management practices for banks and financial institutions.
+This guidance stems from MAS’s inspections and aligns with the Basel Committee’s Principles for Effective Risk Data Aggregation and Risk Reporting (BCBS 239).
+It calls for stronger data governance frameworks, robust data management controls, and clear board‑level oversight—especially critical in risk aggregation and reporting.

 • Inconsistent and incomplete data